DataDog/dd-sdk-ios/BenchmarkTests/README.md

         )

         Logs.enable()

-        return LoggerViewController()
     }
 }
 ```

-Add the test to the [`SyntheticScenario`](Runner/Scenarios/Scenario.swift) enumeration so it can be selected, either manually or by setting the `BENCHMARK_SCENARIO` environment variable.
+Add the test to the [`SyntheticScenario`](Runner/Scenarios/SyntheticScenario.swift#L12) object so it can be selected by setting the `BENCHMARK_SCENARIO` environment variable.

 ### Synthetics Configuration